biosustain/potion/docs/permissions.rst

 They can either be evaluated directly or be applied to SQLAlchemy queries, and are therefore efficient with any number of object-based permissions.

-.. module:: contrib.principals.needs
+.. module:: flask_potion.contrib.principals.needs

 .. autoclass:: HybridNeed
     :members:

-.. module:: contrib.principals.permission
+.. module:: flask_potion.contrib.principals.permission

 .. autoclass:: HybridPermission
     :members: